I wish I could swoop in like Superman and save people from opportunistic, profit-driven, misinformation-spewing diet sharks.

 3. Even if your diet is optimal, our soil is depleted of nutrients and you aren't getting as many nutrients as you think.

 We like to think of supplements as insurance.
 Just in case we aren't getting enough from foods, we are getting an extra boost from supplements.

 4. You have a medical condition that you would like to treat or reverse naturally.

-In this case Ft Collins Weight Loss suggests a dose and works closely with your primary care physician to monitor blood work and stop supplements when they are no longer needed.
+In this case, Ft Collins Weight Loss’ dietitian nutritionists suggests a dose and works closely with your primary care physician to monitor blood work and stop supplements when they are no longer needed.

 Remember that supplements are never replacements for a healthy diet.
-If you eat McDonald's every day but spend hundreds of dollars on supplements you will still be sick.
-You are what you eat!
+Spending hundreds of dollars on supplements will not make up for a fast food habit.